 Can I Travel to Hawaii if I’ve Been Vaccinated?

 Yes.
-But even a vaccination card won’t allow you to skip these current testing requirements – at least not yet.
+But even a vaccination card won’t allow you to skip these current testing requirements.
+However, starting July 9 vaccinated travelers can skip the testing and quarantine requirement.

 Steps for Flying to Hawaii